Poland’s political divide widens more after mayor is slain

 The Law and Justice Party won the 2015 election amid Europe’s migration crisis and a weariness with the centrist government that had been in power for eight years.
 Party leader Jaroslaw Kaczynski vowed more help for the poor, a tough anti-corruption stance and a hard line against Muslim migrants, who he said carried “parasites and protozoa” dangerous to the native European population.

-After mass street protests against his party’s plans to overhaul the judicial system, Kaczynski turned his language against internal critics, referring to protesters as the “the worst sort of Poles” and “national traitors.”
+After mass street protests against his party’s plans to overhaul the judicial system, Kaczynski turned his language against internal critics, referring to protesters as “the worst sort of Poles” and “national traitors.”
 His language was widely denounced as reminiscent of the worst of the last century in Europe.

 Last year saw a surge in anti-Semitic rhetoric in Poland after the passage of a controversial Holocaust speech law.
 Some of that was spoken even by public officials and TV commentators, creating a new normal in what seems to be acceptable speech.